The Bloom Is Still Off (NPK-Dependent, Non-Sustainable, Non-Economically Viable) Algae Biofuels

 Scaling limitations and petroleum dependencies

 For the sake of this discussion, we could propose something like fusion as a possible cheap new energy source, just for example.
-This assumes that Lockheed Martin's (LMT) compact (high beta) fusion reactors might become feasible soon -- which is a big assumption -- based on a steadily declining PR flow from the fusion project in the last few years.
-I use fusion energy as an example because the necessary energy has to be cheap and abundant enough to not only satisfy the global energy deficits, but also to offset the increased costs of non-transportation petroleum industry cost-sharing with the petrochemical industry (as mentioned above) for NPK production and other food crop management chemicals costs not to sky rocket.
+This assumes that Lockheed Martin's (LMT) compact (high beta) fusion reactors might become feasible soon - which is a big assumption - based on a steadily declining PR flow from the fusion project in the last few years.
+I use fusion energy as an example because the necessary energy has to be cheap and abundant enough to not only satisfy the global energy deficits but also to offset the increased costs of non-transportation petroleum industry cost-sharing with the petrochemical industry (as mentioned above) for NPK production and other food crop management chemicals costs not to sky rocket.

 Algae biofuel's catch-22